Divine inspiration

 Divine inspiration is the concept of a supernatural force, typically a deity, causing a person or people to experience a creative desire.
 It has been a commonly reported aspect of many religions, for thousands of years.
-Divine inspiration is often closely tied to the concept of revelation, the belief in information being revealed or disclosed through communication with a deity or other supernatural entity or entities.
+Divine inspiration is often closely tied to the concept of revelation, information being revealed or disclosed through communication with a deity or other supernatural entity or entities.

 Examples

 Besides ancient mythology, the religious texts of traditions including Hinduism, Judaism, Christianity, Islam, Mormonism, and the Baháʼí Faith are all claimed to be divinely inspired to some degree.